- Home

 - Response Condition—Indicates the specific condition or rule that triggered the AI agent's response.

-- Threshold Scores—Displays the minimum threshold score and partial match score difference configured in the Handover and Inference settings.
+- Partial match score difference—The partial match score difference configured in the Handover and Inference settings.
 The system determines whether a query is out of scope or requires agent intervention based on these values.

 You can also download and view the transaction info in the JSON format using the download option.